tasnimulhasantasin/thtdemo/README.md

 # thtdemo
-This is my first Gite Repository
+This is my first Gite Repository.
 Author-Tasnimul Hasan Tasin